pedantic79/JSON.bundle/README.md

 At the time of writing, JSON metadata is supported _for movies only_.

-To define metadata for a movie, a JSON file named exactly `Info.json` must be present in the same directory as your movie file(s).
+To define metadata for a movie, a JSON file named exactly `Info.json` must be present in the same directory, or a parent as your movie file(s).
 For example:

 ```
 Movies